MambaCapsule: Towards Transparent Cardiac Disease Diagnosis with Electrocardiography Using Mamba Capsule Network: Experimental Results

 When human brain categorize an item, it can discern the reasons for its classification and differentiation.
 Due to the inherent output characteristics of Capsule network, the output not only encompasses the probability density of each category but also encapsulates the distinctive features associated with that particular category.
 Consequently, by reconstructing ECG signals from unified inputs belonging to different categories, we are able to precisely comprehend why the model deems a certain category more probable.
-The experimental results are depicted in Figure \ref{Different types reconstruction}.
-In Figure \ref{reconstruct_true}, both the ECG signal and model prediction are labeled as N, where P, R wave can be observed clearly and can be distinguished it represents a normal signal.
-However in Figure \ref{reconstruct_false}, which is reconstructed by the label S and the length of the capsule is adjusted to be equal to the capsule of label N. The false reconstruction represents a vanish in P-wave, which is a symbol of Supraventricular Premature or Ectopic Beat.
-The reconstructions of N and P labels demonstrate an ablity of knowledge explaination and thus, each capsule can be seen as the information collection of different labels and the length of it is how much the information is concluded in the signal.
+To be specific: given a signal, MambaCapsule will generate five capsules consisting information about different labels respectively then the capsules will be reconstructed to five signals.
+Although the given signal will only match one capsule, the other capsules will also attempt to extract information that matched the labels represented by the capsules, thus the degree of matching between original signal and reconstruction signal can be serve as an basis for prediction.
+Meanwhile, the information demonstrated by false capsules can be visualized to explain the reason why the original signal can't be classified in this label.